 This express queue at Disneyland is now known as the Lightning Lane.
 The Lightning Lane is simply the new name for what we all knew as the FASTPASS line.

-To use Genie+, link your ticket in the official Disneyland app (which you’ll need to do anyway these days in order to make required Disneyland reservations) and manage it all from your phone.
+To use Genie+, link your ticket in the official Disneyland app (which you’ll need to do anyway these days in order to make required Disneyland park reservations) and manage it all from your phone.
 You can even manage all the tickets for everyone in your family with just one phone.
 When it’s time to ride, scan your park ticket or bar code in the Disneyland app at the Lightning Lane entrance.
-And when MagicBand+ finally debuts at Disneyland in 2022, you can even use a MagicBand!
+Now that MagicBand+ has finally come to Disneyland (as of October 26, 2022) you can even use a MagicBand+ if you have one!

-Disney Genie+ includes Photopass at Disneyland, giving you access to all your digital photo downloads as part of the $20 per person price.
-Since the cost of one day Photopass is already $19.99, this offering is a nice bonus.
+Disney Genie+ includes Photopass at Disneyland, giving you access to all your digital photo downloads as part of the $30+ per person price.
+Since the cost of one day Photopass is already about the same, this offering is a nice bonus.

 3. Individual Lightning Lane Entrance Selections

 Here’s where it gets confusing.
-While guests who use Genie+ to ride attractions will enter through the Lightning Lane, there are also Lightning Lanes for a few attractions that are not available as part of Disney Genie+.
+While guests using Genie+ to ride attractions will enter through the Lightning Lane, there are also Lightning Lanes for a few attractions that are not available as part of Disney Genie+.
 Buying Disney Genie+ won’t get you access to them.

-To access the Lightning Lane for these few attractions, you need to pay a separate per person fee for each ride – debuting at $7-20 per person per attraction.
-Guests are limited to purchasing access to 2 of these attractions per day.
-As you might guess, these Individual Attraction Selections are some of the most popular headliners in each park (more on that below).
+To access the Lightning Lane for these few attractions, you need to pay a separate per person fee for each ride.
+The price is variable, but 2023 pricing has ranged from $15-$26 per person per attraction.
+Guests are limited to purchasing access to 2 of these attractions per day (and as of late 2023, only two attractions are in this category).
+As you might guess, these Individual Lightning Lanes are some of the most popular headliners in each park (more on that below).

-Disney has been experimenting with a number of different not-yet-catchy names for these attractions.
-So expect to see references to “Individual Attraction Selection” (IAS), Individual Lightning Lane Entrance Selections (ILL), or sometimes just paid Lightning Lane depending on what source you’re reading.
+Disney experimented with a number of different not-yet-catchy names for these attractions and no official name has really stuck.
+So expect to see references to “Individual Attraction Selection” (IAS), Individual Lightning Lane (ILL), or sometimes just paid or a la carte Lightning Lane depending on what source you’re reading.

-Frequently Asked Questions about Disney Genie+ and Lightning Lane at Disneyland
+Frequently Asked Questions about Disney Genie+ and Disneyland Lightning Lane

 I bet you have questions galore about Disney Genie, Disney Genie+ & individual Lightning Lane at Disneyland.
 Let’s dive in.